mkhodkar70/Deep_Learning/README.md

 Applications of Deep Neural Networks:

 1) Churn Propensity (ChurnModeling): <br>
-Modeling the propensity to churn of the customers of a financial institutions using their properties such as age, geography, gender, credit score and balance.
+Propensity to churn modeling of the customers of a financial institutions, using their properties such as age, geography, gender, credit score and balance.
 Key tools: Artificial Neural Networks, weighting imbalanced classes <br>
 Libraries: tensorflow, keras, scikit-learn, seaborn, matplotlib, numpy, pandas